 We would recommend that before any IoT device is connected to your business network that a thorough risk assessment is carried out where your IT Team has assessed the security risks and is familiar with the management of the product.
 If you don’t have the resources or knowledge available to you to carry out these assessments please do get in touch – we will be happy to help.

-If you have any questions or concerns about any of the forms of cyber attacks we have listed in this blog then please feel free to get in touch and one of our security specialists will be happy to discuss.
+If you have any questions or concerns about any of the forms of cyber attacks we have listed in this blog then please feel free to get in touch and one of our IT Security Consultants will be happy to discuss.

 If you found this blog useful, you may want to read our blog ‘GDPR and the role of a Data Protection Officer’ which will help you prepare for the GDPR and understand if your business needs to appoint a Data Protection Officer in order to be compliant.